taverianov/cloudlinux-documentation/docs/shared/cloudlinux_installation/README.md

 In the end, the script will provide instructions on how to finish the conversion back to AlmaLinux or CentOS*.
 That will require removal of CloudLinux OS kernel (manual step), and installation of AlmaLinux or CentOS* kernel (if needed).

 :::warning
-Do not forget to free up a CloudLinux OS Legacy license by removing the server from the [Servers section of your CLN account](https://docs.cloudlinux.com/cln/dashboard/#servers).
+Do not forget to free up a CloudLinux OS Legacy (Shared) license by removing the server from the [Servers section of your CLN account](https://docs.cloudlinux.com/cln/dashboard/#servers).
 After that, if you don't intend to use the license anymore, you can [remove it](https://docs.cloudlinux.com/cln/dashboard/#cloudlinux-os-activation-keys) to avoid being billed for it.
 :::

 To uninstall CloudLinux OS, run: